Kalaw Super Travel Guide

 Planes, Trains and Automobiles...

 Day and night buses roll through Kalaw every day from nearly every location in Myanmar you're likely to hit (Mandalay, Bagan, Yangon, Pyay etc).
-The regular bus is about 12000-14000 kyat, but I'd recommend that you splurge for one of the VIP buses.
+The regular bus is about 12000-14000 kyat, but I'd recommend that you splurge for one of the VIP buses if you're traveling over night.
 These will run you in the 15000k-22000k range, and are usually 3 seats across vs the 4 on a regular bus, or have greater leg room.
 The bus will be cooled to meat-locker temperature so be sure to wear your layers.
 Seriously, it's freezing.
-Ear plugs are also a good bet as there will often be a movie or loud Myanmar music playing (particularly on the regular bus), which is fun for about 5 minutes.
+Ear plugs are also a good bet as there will often be a movie or loud Myanmar music playing (particularly on the regular bus), which is fun for about 5 minutes and not fun for the next 6-8hrs.

 One small water is usually provided, and they stop every 4-6 hours for a 30min rest stop / toilet break / food and you will have to get off the bus for this time.
 Buses are typically 7-12 hours in length, and it's worth noting that the night buses arrive early in the morning (2am-3am).
 Just standard operating procedure here.